core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 * The port subcomponent indicates the TCP port at which the TLS server for the CoAP server is located.
-If it is empty or not given, then the default port 443 is assumed (this is different from the default port for "coaps", i.e., CoAP over DTLS over UDP).
+If it is empty or not given, then the default port 5684 is assumed.

 * If a TLS server does not support the Application-Layer Protocol Negotiation Extension (ALPN)
   {{-alpn}} or wishes to accommodate TLS clients that do not support ALPN, it MAY offer a